BarisSari/personal-website/content/posts/travels/vietnam-i.md

 ![](https://cdn-images-1.medium.com/max/800/1*3JBsE9ujbzrPdXA-3bGkGQ.jpeg)

 And don’t get me started on magnets: the same one in Old Town cost 30k at one shop, 100k at another.
 All logic goes out the window.
-Even buying a damn water in the same market two days in a row was at different prices!
+Even buying damn water in the same market two days in a row was at different prices!
 Absurd!

 ### Getting Around